vazome/vazome.tech/content/AI and MLOps/NOTE — ML Deployment in Production.md

 ---
 This article will use some images which belong to: [Machine Learning in Production - DeepLearning.AI](https://www.deeplearning.ai/courses/machine-learning-in-production/)

-In reality creating a model does not equate to production deployment You need a lot more than just a working PoC.![[Pasted image 20250605203444.png]]
+In reality creating a model does not equate to production deployment.
+You need a lot more than just a working PoC.![[Pasted image 20250605203444.png]]
 ![[Pasted image 20250605203952.png]]
 Speech-to-Text model: